Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Every summer I try to visit a location on the planet which offers solitude and ruggedness in large doses.

-This time around, I think I nailed it: the Arctic National Wildlife Refuge (ANWR, or "the refuge").
+This time around, I think I nailed it: the Artic National Wildlife Refuge (ANWR, or "the Refuge").

 Why is this such a special place?